anon4395/logistic_growth/README.md

 $$\ r = 0.01002 \$$
 #### Case 2.
 N(t) = K
 As t tends to infinity, the population size can be assumed to be equal to the carrying capacity.
-In this model we have used *t>2500*, as on the logistic growth graph, this appears to be the point as which the population size starts to plateau.
+In this model we will use *t>2500*, as on the logistic growth graph, this appears to be the point as which the population size starts to plateau.

 To use a linear approximation, we can then write this again in the form y = c + mx as:

 $$\ N(t) = K + 0t \$$

-So here, *y* is *N(t)*, and doesn't vary according to any other variable, so where we would have the *x* value is instead just *1*.
-The *summary()* function will then give an estimate for the intercept, in this case the carrying capacity of the population, *K*.
+So here, *y* is *N(t)*, and doesn't vary according to any other variable, so when we define our linear model, where we would have the *x* value is instead just *1*.
+The *summary()* function will then give an estimate for the intercept, which in this case is the carrying capacity of the population, *K*.
 ```
+#Create new data subset with filtered values
 data_subset2 <- growth_data %>% filter(t>2500)
+#Define the linear model
 model2 <- lm(N ~ 1, data_subset2)
 summary(model2)
 ```